 An integration of the various courses and experiences the student has had relating to biblical exegesis, theology, and communication.
-It aims to refine the students ability to exegete biblical passages and to communicate biblical truth.
+The course aims to refine the student's ability to exegete biblical passages and to communicate biblical truth.
 (Can only be taken in one of the two final semesters of attendance.)
 Prerequisite: BIBL 2330/3301 and nine hours of 2000-, 3000-, or 4000-level Bible courses.